ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   | **choices**: user, group

-operation
+state
-  Specifies the operation to perform on the RACF profile.
+  Specifies the state to perform on the RACF profile.

   The available choices depend on the value of :emphasis:`profile\_type`.